Ethan Eldred a composer, Designer, and Performance Technologist

 In my design and composition work, I push myself and my colleagues to define the core concept as concisely as possible (Woyzeck: “Spiral into Madness” This Too Comes By Hard: “Real, Imagined, Remembered, or Desired?”
 39 Steps: “Nostalgic cinema hijinks”) and use that keystone to build the story’s bridge to the audience.
 Does this serve the story, does this change the story?
 Does this serve the concept, does this change the concept?
 Does this serve the audience, does this change them?

 At its best, technology serves the same purpose.
 I love tinkering and knob twisting to a fault, but the innovations I’m most proud of have all been subtle solutions to deploy limited or outdated resources to good effect in service of my team and their story.
 My hope is that innovations in electroacoustics, object-based sound, immersive and spatial audio, and VR/AR, as well as falling costs of processing power and distribution, will connect more lives and stories together, with an immediacy and intimacy unimaginable today.
-What I want from my work and my MFA is to grow to be part of developing the next generation of tools and techniques that will bring people together even more seamlessly.
+What I want from my work is to grow to be part of developing the next generation of tools and techniques that will bring people together even more seamlessly.

 Aside from storytelling and tech, I believe that academia — done well — can be another of the world’s great forces for togetherness.
 In my academic work, I always keep in mind the tools I can provide my students and colleagues to further togetherness in the world.
 Anything I do in my own work in teaching, design, and tech comes from that drive.
 The more experiences I have, the more tools I can provide, the better all of our work together.